HSRNetwork/kanban-board/README.md

 PostgreSQL database contains only single schema with two tables - kanban and task table.

-After running the app it can be accessible using these connectors:

-- Host: *localhost*
-- Database: *cldinf*
-- User: *cldinf*
-- Password: *cldinf*

 Like other parts of application Postgres database is containerized and the definition of its Docker container can be found in *docker-compose.yml* file.